rwk-unil/xSqueezeIt/README.md

 # 1:16.78 total
 ```

-Running wihtout the `-p` option will result in longer execution times because of the unnecessary xsi->VCF (in xSqueezeIt) and VCF->BCF conversions (in BCFTools).
+Running without the `-p` option will result in longer execution times because of the unnecessary xsi->VCF (in xSqueezeIt) and VCF->BCF conversions (in BCFTools).
 Compared to xsi->(uncompressed)BCF that can directly be processed by BCFTools.

 ### Explore the "variant-only" generated file